Beilinson-Kato and Beilinson-Flach elements, Coleman-Rubin-Stark classes, Heegner points and the Perrin-Riou Conjecture: Part I. Proof of Perrin-Riou's conjecture for elliptic curves over

 This completes the proof of the second assertion.
 The third follows from the $p$-adic Gross-Zagier formula of Kobayashi in~\cite{kobayashiGZ}.
-We will deduce the last portion from the discussion in \cite[\S 3.3.3]{pr93grenoble}, as enhanced by Benois~\cite{benoiscomplex, benoisheights} building the work of Pottharst, combined with Kobayashi's $p$-adic Gross-Zagier formula.
+We will deduce\footnote{ Although it might be possible to prove (iv) relying only on the technology available in \cite{pr93grenoble}, we decided that we will stick to the current exposition (that benefits from the recent developments in the theory of triangulordinary Selmer groups) as our later discussion that concerns higher dimensional motives is in line with the approach we present here.} the last portion from the discussion in \cite[\S 3.3.3]{pr93grenoble}, as enhanced by Benois~\cite{benoiscomplex, benoisheights} building the work of Pottharst, combined with Kobayashi's $p$-adic Gross-Zagier formula.

 Let $\omega_{\textup{cris}}$ and $\omega_\alpha,\omega_\beta$ be as above.
 Let us write $\frak{Log}_{V,\alpha} \in \textup{Hom}_{\LL}(H^1(\QQ,\TT),\mathcal{H})$ for the $\omega_\alpha$-coordinate of the projection of the image of $\frak{Log}_{V}$ parallel to $D_\beta$.
 We likewise define $\frak{Log}_{V,\beta}$; note that